-Print a grid at it's exact scale so that, for example, each square is exactly 1/4" and not slightly off.
+Print a grid at its exact scale so that, for example, each square is exactly 1/4" and not slightly off?

 PRINT PDF FROM A MAC OR PC COMPUTER

-If you are having trouble printing at the correct size from your phone or tablet, the first thing to try is to email (or AirDrop) the PDF to your computer.
-Then, print the file from your computer after adjusting the settings to turn off scaling.
+Then, once the graph paper is uploaded, print the file from your computer after adjusting the settings to turn off scaling.
 For example, on a Mac confirm that “Scale to Fit” is NOT checked, and the scale is set to 100%.